 - Mirrors shippable – While you might not have shipped your product, although we recommended it, you should have that choice.
 Your Product Owner should be able to say, at the Sprint Review: “That’s Awesome… lets ship it.”.

-- No further work - There should be no further work required from the Development Team to ship your product.
-Any additional work means that you were not Done, and it takes away from the Product Owners capacity for the next iteration.
+- No further work – There should be no further work required from the Developers to ship your product to production.
+Any additional work means that you were not Done, and it takes away from the Product Owner capacity for the next iteration.
 Ideally, you have a fully automated process for delivering software, and never use staggered iterations for delivery.

-Your short, measurable checklist that mirrors shippable and results in no further work required to ship your product needs to be defined.
-I find the best way to do this is to get the Scrum Team (the Product Owner plus the Development Team) into a facilitated DoD Workshop.
-Without a Defenition of Done we don't understand what working software means, and without working software we cant have predictable delivery.
-Your Product Owner can't reject a Backlog Item, only whether the Increment is working or not.
+Your short, measurable checklist that mirrors usable and results in no further work required to ship your product needs to be defined.
+I find the best way to do this is to get the Scrum Team (the Product Owner plus the Developers and any relevant Stakeholders) into a facilitated DoD Workshop.
+Without a Defenition of Done we don’t understand what working software means, and without working software we cant have predictable delivery.
+Your Product Owner can’t reject a Backlog Item, only whether the Increment is working or not.

 My first Definition of Done (DoD)